Mikail-Akbar/beautiful-jekyll/_posts/2021-12-09-Animal-Crossing-Lab.md

 This was an enjoyable lab.
 I had fun trying to solve the main issue in this lab, which was iterating through the index.

 I worked on this lab by myself.
 Although most of the methods were self explanatory, I struggled with trying to iterate through the index.
 But before that, I didn't know what an index even meant!
 So, it took a while for me to conceptually understand what an index was and how to manipulate the index.
 Once I figured that out, I understood pretty easily that I needed a while loop to iterate through each index.
-However, the main issue was knowing where to put the payload and response variables, since in our previous examples they were outside of the while loop.
+However, the main issue was knowing where to put the payload and response variables, since in our previous examples they were outside of the  loop.
 But after that, I was able to print my data nicely, and most of my lab was complete.

 There were 2 other small issues that took me a while to get around before successfully running the code.
 First, the response.text we generate is only one string, so it took me a while to understand that I needed to break up this string in order to index through the rows.

 Second, I was taken by utter shock when the keys of the dictionary of my findNumVariations function had some nasty /ufeff encoding on it.
-It took some time for me to understand what that meant, and my best friend: https://stackoverflow.com/questions/17912307/u-ufeff-in-python-string helped me know why it is there.
+It took some time for me to understand what that meant, and my best friend [Stack Overflow](https://stackoverflow.com/questions/17912307/u-ufeff-in-python-string) helped me know why it is there.
 So, I knew to include encoding='utf-8-sig' as one of my parameters while opening the CSV.

 ##### Thanks for reading my lab!
 And stay tuned for more updates!
 #### Mikail Akbar